 "To show antitrust impact, there must be sufficient evidence to show that the class members suffered some damage as a result of [Defendants'] alleged antitrust violation."
 In re Zetia, 2020 U.S. Dist.
-LEXIS 112331, at \89-91 (quoting Am.
+LEXIS 112331, at 89-91 (quoting Am.
 Sales Co., 2017 U.S. Dist.
-LEXIS 137222, at \43).
+LEXIS 137222, at 14).
 "But at the class certification stage," Plaintiffs need not prove actual class-wide impact; rather, Plaintiffs "need only 'demonstrate that the element of antitrust impact is capable of proof at trial through evidence that is common to the class rather than individual to its members."
 Id. (quoting In re Hydrogen Peroxide Antitrust Litig., 552 F.3d 305, 311-12 (3d Cir.
 2008)).

 At trial, Plaintiffs will prove common impact on a class-wide basis using evidence common to the Settlement Class.
-First, Defendant Processors and co-conspirators collectively possess market power in the market for employment at poultry processing plants in the continental United States.
-ECF No. 386 ¶ 317.
-Defendant Processors and co-conspirators together control more than 90 percent of that relevant labor market, which affords them "the power to jointly set compensation for workers at poultry processing plants."
+First, Defendant Processors and co-conspirators collectively possess market power in the market for employment at poultry processing plants, poultry complexes, hatcheries, and poultry feed mills.
+TAC ¶ 471.
+Defendant Processors and co-conspirators together control more than 90 percent of that relevant labor market, which affords them "the power to jointly set compensation for workers at poultry processing plants, poultry complexes, hatcheries, and poultry feed mills."
 Id.
-Second, individual poultry processing plants did not set compensation for Settlement Class members.
-Rather, "the compensation of workers at poultry processing plants owned by Defendant Processors, their subsidiaries, and related entities were made exclusively by and at each Defendant Processors' corporate headquarters during the Class Period."
-Id. ¶ 154.
-Third, the alleged conspiracy commonly impacted all workers at poultry processing plants owned by Defendant Processors, their subsidiaries, and related entities in the continental United States "because Defendant Processors valued internal equity, i.e. the idea that similarly situated employees should be compensated similarly."
-Id. ¶ 274.
-Defendant Processors "determined the hourly wages, annual salaries, bonuses and employment benefits for Class Members across the country in a formulaic way, establishing schedules that compensated employees according to their specific positions in the poultry processing plants."
-Id. ¶ 156.
+Second, individual poultry processing facilities did not set compensation for Settlement Class members.
+Rather, "the compensation of workers at poultry processing complexes, plants, hatcheries, and feed mills owned by Defendant Processors, their subsidiaries, and related entities were made exclusively by and at each Defendant Processor's corporate headquarters during the Class Period."
+Id. ¶ 190.
+Third, the alleged conspiracy "commonly impacted all workers at poultry processing plants, poultry complexes, hatcheries, and poultry feed mills owned by Defendant Processors, their subsidiaries, and related entities in the continental United States because Defendant Processors valued internal equity, i.e. the idea that similarly situated employees should be compensated similarly."
+Id. ¶ 481.
+Defendant Processors "determined the hourly wages, annual salaries, bonuses, and employment benefits for Class Members across the country in a formulaic way, establishing schedules that compensated employees according to their specific positions in poultry processing complexes, plants, hatcheries, and feed mills."
+Id. ¶ 192.
 As a consequence, when Defendant Processors aligned their compensation schedules, the alignment systematically impacted the compensation of each Settlement Class member, as each occupied a position within those schedules.
 Fourth, in the absence of the conspiracy, Defendant Processors would have vigorously "competed with each other for labor during the Class Period by offering higher wages, higher salaries and superior benefits to Class Members."
-Id. ¶ 171.
-This is particularly true given that each Defendant Processor owns and operates a poultry processing plant that is within 32 miles of a poultry processing plant owned by another Defendant Processor, "meaning that many workers could easily switch to rival poultry processing plants offering better compensation in a competitive market."
+Id. ¶ 212.
+This is particularly true given that each Defendant Processor or one of its subsidiaries owns and operates a poultry processing plant that is within 47 miles of a poultry processing plant owned by another Defendant Processor, another Defendant Processor's subsidiary, or a co-conspirator, "meaning that many workers could easily switch to rival poultry processing plants offering better compensation in an unrestrained competitive market."
 Id.
 Instead, through their coordinated effort, Defendants restrained competition resulting in injury to the entire Settlement Class.